TheScienceMuseum/BLINK/README.md

     "items": [
                 {
                     "id": 0,
-                    "text": "Photographs of watercolours belonging to the [[Earl of Elgin]], of the Elgin Railway (i) plate rails and transverse stone sleepers (ii) switch File of photographs belonging to Dendy Marshall marked BRIT [British] RAILWAYS  17th and 18th Century Stockton and Darlington Sundries", "metadata": "optional_test_metadata"
+                    "text": "Photographs of watercolours belonging to the [ENT_START]Earl of Elgin[ENT_END], of the Elgin Railway (i) plate rails and transverse stone sleepers (ii) switch File of photographs belonging to Dendy Marshall marked BRIT [British] RAILWAYS  17th and 18th Century Stockton and Darlington Sundries", "metadata": "optional_test_metadata"
                 },
                 {
                     "id": "values_are_converted_to_string",
-                    "text": "[[Larry J. Schaaf]], ‘Mayall, John Jabez Edwin (1813–1901)’, Oxford Dictionary of National Biography, Oxford University Press, 2004 [http://www.oxforddnb.com/view/article/52054]; Richards, L.L.& Gill, A.T., ‘The Mayall story’, History of Photography, 9 (1985), 89–107; http://www.spartacus.schoolnet.co.uk/DSmayall.htm \n  \n Born in England, Mayall started his photographic career in America, returning to London in 1847 where he set up a photographic studio.
+                    "text": "[ENT_START]Larry J. Schaaf[ENT_END], ‘Mayall, John Jabez Edwin (1813–1901)’, Oxford Dictionary of National Biography, Oxford University Press, 2004 [http://www.oxforddnb.com/view/article/52054]; Richards, L.L.& Gill, A.T., ‘The Mayall story’, History of Photography, 9 (1985), 89–107; http://www.spartacus.schoolnet.co.uk/DSmayall.htm \n  \n Born in England, Mayall started his photographic career in America, returning to London in 1847 where he set up a photographic studio.
 Exhibiting at the Great Exhibition of 1851, be is best known for his photographs of Queen Victoria and the Royal Family.
 He became Mayor of Brighton in 1877'}", "metadata": {
                         "can": "be",
                         "any": "format"